Stevecmd/Stevecmd/README.md

  ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)Hi!
 Welcome to my repo.
 ====================================================================================================================================

 🌟 Jnr.
-AWS Cloud engineer 🌟 Flutter Developer and designer, 🌟 Jnr.
+AWS Cloud architect 🌟 Flutter Developer and designer, 🌟 Jnr.
 Python engineer
 ------------------------------------------------------------------------------------------------------------------------------------

 I have been learning to code since the covid pandemic started mid 2020 and so far it as been quite a fulfilling journey.
 I started of with HTML, JS, CSS, nodejs, MongoDB etc but have since found a passion for Flutter, Dart and Python.
 I made the switch from UI development towards software engineering as I have always loved to tinker with things more specifically computers and having both front end and backend skills helps me do just that.